-- 5.3 In 2016/17, the Council established a £3m fund to purchase residential property, principally to assist the Council to manage homelessness and reduce associated costs.
-To date, no new purchases have been identified during 2021/22. - 5.4 The remaining balances on the Property Acquisition Funds are shown in the following table.
-Please note that the £80m funds are not reserves that the Council holds; they are limits (approved by Full Council) up to which borrowing could be undertaken.
+5.2 In 2016/17, the Council established a £3m fund to purchase residential property, principally to assist the Council to manage homelessness and reduce associated costs.
+To date, no new purchases have been identified during 2021/22.

+5.3 The remaining balances on the Property Acquisition Funds are shown in the following table.